Individual Courses

 Introduction to Statistical Computing in Clinical Research (BIOSTAT 212)

-Instruction in use of statistical software for exploring and analyzing clinical research data.
+Instruction in the use of statistical software for exploring and analyzing clinical research data.
 While the roles of spreadsheet and relational database programs will be discussed, the course will focus on the STATA statistical software package for analyzing and presenting data.

 Programming for Health Data Science in R (BIOSTAT 213)